varuncns/ecommerce-backend/README.md

 - **User & Admin Registration/Login**
   Secure registration and login endpoints for users and admins with JWT-based authentication.
+- **Google OAuth Login**
+  Users can log in with Google accounts for quick and secure authentication.

 - **Role-Based Access Control**
   Fine-grained access via `ROLE_USER` and `ROLE_ADMIN`.